nsneverhax/guitar-hero-3-deluxe/README.md

 ### Playing *Guitar Hero III Deluxe* requires these things:

 - **A copy of Guitar Hero III** for whichever platform that you can extract onto your PC, or the PC version itself installed on your PC
 - For Console: A **modded/hacked** console, and a way to transfer files to it.
+The console **MUST** be set to use English, otherwise GH3DX will not load!

 <br/>